H4ad/tp-cli/README.md

 Think in this CLI like `@angular/schematics` but way more simpler to configure and use.

-If you work on a project that needs to generate a lot of boilerplate code, like when you work with `NestJS` APIs, instead use `nest g controller cat` and modify the contents to add authentication and other boilerplate code, just create a template for that project and customize it to your needs, then you can just generate with `tp g controller cat`.
+If you work on a project that needs to generate a lot of boilerplate code, like when you work with `NestJS` APIs, instead of using `nest g controller cat` and modifying the contents to add authentication and other boilerplate code, just create a template for that project and customize it to your needs, then you can just generate with `tp g controller cat`.

 # Usage